 You might be looking for the best running headphones but what follows is the list of the best workout buds, best sports headphones, and the best earbuds for gym, sports, CrossFit, cycling… and, of course, the best headphones for running.
-The below sport headphones were designed to outlast your sweatiest workouts and longest running sessions, no matter what.
+At the end of the day, exercise is exercise, and these headphones will survive your sweatiest workouts and longest running sessions.

 The best headphones for sport have every feature you might need for your workouts: they're rain- and sweatproof, have long battery life and charge quickly.
 They're also comfortable to wear yet secure, so they don't pop out when shit gets intense.